I get asked about personal finance tools quite often.

 The software is visually pleasing and very hands on.
 If you are in the beginning stages of budgeting, this program will be a tremendous tool.
 It’s based online and has a great app for on-the-go budgeting.

-YNAB is only $5 per month or $50 if you pay annually.
-They also have a 34-day free trial which is a great way to try out the software without making a commitment.
+YNAB is only $50 per year and if you use my special link, you’ll get an additional month added to your first year.
+They also have a 34-day free trial which is a great way to try out the software without making a financial commitment.

 Before YNAB, my wife and I used Mvelopes.
 Mvelopes is an online budgeting program that utilizes the envelope method.
 However, instead of using physical cash to fund your envelopes, you fund them in virtual envelopes inside Mvelopes.
 For example, when income comes into your account, you’ll fund the envelopes with the amounts determined by your budget.
 Then, when transactions are downloaded into the program, you’ll allocate the expense to a certain envelope which in turn will move money out of that envelope.
 You can then see what’s left for the month.
 Here’s a screenshot of the virtual envelopes.